timschreiber/timschreiber.github.com/_posts/2015-01-14-persistence-ignorant-asp-net-identity-with-patterns-part-1.md

 #####**Proper Layering**#####

 The concept of &quot;proper layering&quot; is highly subjective.
 At the very least, that means presentation is isolated from data access by an intermediate core logic layer.
-I'll cover the layering of this application in Part 2 when we set up the Visual Studio Solution.
+I'll cover the layering of this application in [Part 2][11] when we set up the Visual Studio Solution.

 #####**Patterns**#####